 As a cultural producer with a critical eye for media and technology usage and implementation, you will strive to develop innovative design solutions that matter.
 Projects are often speculative, allowing a wide scope of creative exploration.

 - Explore theoretical, practical and cultural frameworks that underpin design research and thinking

 - Use the latest software and equipment, and work in our purpose-built studios and workshops which offer a wide range of production methods to enable you to bring your practical project work to life

 - Visit our course blog to find out more

 What opportunities might it lead to?

-This course can lead to considerable success within the professional fields of interactive multimedia and digital communications.
-Your specialist knowledge of digital media will pave the way to careers in the internet, media or services industries, such as retail, finance, tourism or social media to name a few.
+This course can lead to considerable success within the professional fields of interactive and digital media design.
+Your specialist knowledge of digital media will pave the way to careers in the creative, internet, media or services industries (such as retail, finance, tourism or social media to name a few).

 Here are some routes our graduates have pursued:

 The course really opened my mind to creative possibilities.
 I’m looking at design in a completely different way now, which is going to have a huge impact on my work in the future.

 Saratina Shegem, MA Design for Digital Media student 2012